Saucony Zealot ISO Review Facts

 Saucony Zealot ISO provides a perfect amount of comfort for your feet.
 This is aided by the inclusion of the ISO fixing system which wraps around the foot as a sock.
 The heel and midfoot are very tightly secured in these shoes, with the wider forefoot offering a bit more wiggle room.
 This could be a problem

-for runners with narrow feet, especially sprinters, because they will notice the lack of tightness near the forefoot and feel clunky running in these shoes.
+for runners with narrow feet, especially sprinters because they will notice the lack of tightness near the forefoot and feel clunky running in these shoes.
 The best method of evaluating the fit for yourself is to pick up the pace and take advantage of that extra cushioning.
-For the casual runner however, a 4mm heel-to-toe offset and secure padding will deliver a natural experience.
+For the casual runner, however, a 4mm heel-to-toe offset and secure padding will deliver a natural experience.

 This shoe looks fantastic.
 There are a variety of colors to choose from, including grey, black, and silver, making it easy to coordinate them with other parts of your wardrobe.
 With two or three colors on the outsole, depending on your preferences, these shoes can provide a great personal statement.
-The most striking style feature with these shoes is the proprietary ISO system that morphs to your foot for a customized look and feel.
+The most striking style feature with these shoes is the proprietary ISO system that morphs to your foot for a customized look and feels.
 The lace pattern is also quite distinctive, evocative of something out of a sci-fi movie.
 Unfortunately, the heel pattern feels out of touch with the rest of the shoe.
-The mesh is unimaginative as well, resembling some 90’s-era footwear.
+The mesh is unimaginative as well, resembling some 90’s era footwear.
 The overall style is acceptable, with good ISO and outsole design, a lack of anything memorable in other parts can be disappointing.